-The Master of Arts in Organizational Leadership (MAOL), offered through the Department of College Student Affairs and Organizational Leadership, focuses on the individual nature of leadership and the character and qualities of personal leadership development.
+The Master of Arts in Organizational Leadership (MAOL) focuses on the individual nature of leadership and the character and qualities of personal leadership development.

-The MAOL Program is designed for experienced professionals who hold positions of leadership.
+The MAOL Program is designed for experienced professionals who hold positions of leadership or those looking to develop their leadership abilities.
 The program is appropriate for those interested in understanding how the process of human growth and development influences and enhances interorganizational life and productivity and how to lead personal and organizational change processes.
 The nature of the degree is interdisciplinary, intercultural, international, and organizational.
 The degree program provides an action-research emphasis for informed decision making.